Which Plants Can I Grow In San Jose?

 With one of the best growing seasons around, San Jose gardeners are some of the few who face the challenge of so many choices!
 A multitude of plants love the weather here.
 With everything from exotic fruit trees to tropical flowers, all you need to do is a little homework on your area's soil composition and usual weather conditions.
-If you need some inspiration, take a look at any number of your local parks or gardens.
+If you need some inspiration, take a look at any number of your local parks or gardens for your San Jose plants.
 When you're ready, if you still need somewhere to start, take a look at some of these great options:

-Peace Lily (Spathiphylum): With their gorgeous, white blooms, Peace Lilies are sure to add beauty and character to your home and garden.
+Peace Lily (Spathiphylum): With their gorgeous, white blooms, Peace Lilies are sure to add beauty and character to your San Jose flower garden.
 What's more, they need only medium light and moderate humidity and water needs, making it a great, low-maintenance option.

 Flamingo Flower (Red anthurium): This striking, red flower does excellent in the morning sun and thrives just as well at night as long as things stay above 60⁰F.
 Bring it inside if temperatures drop below that, and keep it in bright, indirect light for best results!

 Kalanchoe: This plant does great in bright, indirect light, and while technically a succulent, it is exceptionally hardy in its own right!
 Needing no added humidity, they do well outside in the hottest months and only need to be brought inside if temperatures drop below 60⁰F.

 If you're looking for more lush greenery instead of flowers for your leafy San Jose collection, you're still in a perfect place for several tropical plants that are sure to impress!
 Here are just a few to consider: